 Jane Creamer Sullivan, ’70, is the President of The Sullivan Company, a construction management and consulting company based in Essington, Pa., which specializes in commercial construction and high rise renovation.
 The company also works for some of the country’s largest financial institutions, providing services such as project monitoring, reviewing construction draws and problem solving.
 Sullivan has a bachelor of science degree in journalism.
 She previously was associate editor of the Temple Times and Director of Public Relations for Temple Center City.
 She currently serves on the President’s Advisory Board and is active with a number of local and school organizations in the Swarthmore, PA area.

-Steve Capus, ’86, is President of NBC News.
-He is the No. 1 News Division executive and is responsible for all aspects of America’s highest-rated and most-watched network news division, as well as MSNBC and NBC News Channel.
+Steve Capus, ’86, was most recently president of NBC News.
+He was the No. 1 News Division executive and was responsible for all aspects of America’s highest-rated and most-watched network news division, as well as MSNBC and NBC News Channel.
 His numerous honors include four Emmy Awards, six Edward R. Murrow Awards, one Alfred I. duPont and six National Headliner Awards.
 He had previously served as senior vice president of NBC News and as executive producer of NBC Nightly News.
 He was the executive producer for much of NBC News’ coverage of the terror attacks on Sept.
 11, 2001, the war in Iraq and the “Decision 2002-2004″ political coverage.

 Tom Conti, ’83 is President of G2 Interactive, the digital marketing arm of Grey Global, which has 80 offices in 60 countries.
 He came to G2 after serving as the President of Star Group.
 He previously held senior management positions at MRM/McCann WorldGroup, Earle Palmer Brown and Ketchum Communications.
 He has created integrated communications programs for many major brands and companies including DuPont Company, Acura and Comcast.